Codex CLI

 echo 'export OPENAI_API_KEY="your-key-here"' >> ~/.bashrcsource ~/.bashrc(If your shell is zsh — check with echo $SHELL — use ~/.zshrc instead.)

-Never commit your API key to a git repository or share it publicly.
+If you use an API key, never commit it to a git repository or share it publicly.
 Treat it like a password.
 If you accidentally expose it, revoke it immediately from the OpenAI dashboard and create a new one.

 Your first interaction